Equivariant flow matching: Experiments

 Although the Boltzmann generator is trained on a biased training set, we can generate asymptotically unbiased samples from the semi-empirical target distribution by employing reweighting (\cref{appendix:reweighting}) as demonstrated in \cref{fig:AD2}e.
-In the alanine dipeptide experiment, OT flow matching outperforms equivariant OT flow matching in terms of effective sample size (ESS) and negative log likelihood (NLL) as shown in \cref{tab:dataset-evaluations}.
+In this experiment, OT flow matching outperforms equivariant OT flow matching in terms of effective sample size (ESS) and negative log likelihood (NLL) as shown in \cref{tab:dataset-evaluations}.
 However, the integration path lengths are still longer for OT flow matching compared to equivariant OT flow matching, as depicted in \cref{fig:AD2}c.
 Since the energy of alanine dipeptide is invariant under global reflections, the flow generates samples for both chiral states.
-It is important to note that while the presence of the mirror state reflects the symmetries of the energy, in practical scenarios, molecules typically do not change their chirality spontaneously.
+While the presence of the mirror state reflects the symmetries of the energy, in practical scenarios, molecules typically do not change their chirality spontaneously.
 Therefore, it may be undesirable to have samples from both chiral states.
 However, it is straightforward to identify samples of the undesired chirality and apply a mirroring operation to correct them.
-Alternatively, one may use a SO(3) flow without reflection equivariance \cite{satorras2021graph} to prevent the generation of mirror states.
+Alternatively, one may use a SO(3) equivariant flow without reflection equivariance \cite{satorras2021graph} to prevent the generation of mirror states.